 - Mic/Instrument Input in-Built Preamp – This type of input is needed to amplify the mic signal to the line level.
 A Mic preamp is used to amplify the signals coming from the mic.
 As well as for condenser mics, 48V Fantom power is also given in these inputs.

-- MIDI Inputs – If you want to play VST instruments on your DAW then you need MIDI inputs which connects your MIDI keyboard with your audio interface.
+- MIDI Inputs – If you want to play VST instruments on your DAW then you need MIDI inputs that connect your MIDI keyboard with your audio interface.

 Now let us assume you need 6 mic inputs for acoustic drum and 1 for vocal.
 Then you need at least 7 mic inputs on your audio interface.